samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_1_dependencies.md

      We use `--depth=1` to ignore the full repository history, shortening the download process considerably.

- 1. Once `matplotlib` is installed, install the other requirements:
+ 1. Once `matplotlib` is installed, install the other requirements.
+Below is the Ubuntu version:

-        pip install -Ur requirements_python3.txt
+        pip install -Ur requirements_python3_ubuntu1404.txt

    Note that references to `basemap`, `matplotlib`, `netCDF14` may need to be removed from the `requirements_python3.txt` file since some of these things are being installed through tools other than `pip`.
-In addition, on Ubuntu, we have encountered errors installing `cairocffi`, `cffi`, `pyzmq`, `gnureadline`, and `Pillow`; we removed these from `requirements_python3.txt` and continued with `pip` installation.
+In addition, on Ubuntu, we have encountered errors installing `cairocffi`, `cffi`, `gnureadline`, and `Pillow`; we removed these from `requirements_python3.txt` and continued with `pip` installation.

 ---